Kotlin/kotlinx-atomicfu/README.md

 ### Gradle Build Scans

-[Gradle Build Scans](https://scans.gradle.com/) can provide insights into a Atomicfu Build.
+[Gradle Build Scans](https://scans.gradle.com/) can provide insights into an Atomicfu Build.
 JetBrains runs a [Gradle Develocity server](https://ge.jetbrains.com/scans?search.rootProjectNames=kotlinx-atomicfu). that can be used to automatically upload reports.